Skip to Main Content

 • Marriage Certificate

-• If this changes the fellow’s coverage from individual to family coverage, we need update fellowship activation forms.
+• If this changes the fellow’s coverage from individual to family coverage, we need to update fellowship activation forms.

 • The effective date of the change should be the date of the marriage on page 2